 WinSCP Review and Download

-WinSCP is a relatively popular Windows SFTP client originally developed by Martin Prikryl.
-It is primarily intended for file transfers, but offers also limited remote command execution and scripting capabilities.
-It includes no support for terminal emulation.
-WinSCP also supports the legacy FTP and WebDAV protocols.
+WinSCP is a popular file transfer client for Windows.
+It was originally developed by Martin Prikryl.
+It also provides limited remote command execution and scripting capabilities.
+There is no support for terminal emulation, but it can be used together with PuTTY.

 Downloading WinSCP for Windows